Coturnix: Habits

 Quail of Coturnix live in pairs or small social groups and form larger groups during migration.
 Not all species migrate, but most are capable of extremely rapid, upward flight to escape from danger.
 Unlike related genera, Old World quail do not perch in trees.
 They devote much of their time to scratching and foraging for seeds and invertebrates on the ground.
 Typical habitats are dense vegetation such as grasslands, bushes alongside rivers and cereal fields.
 They are heavily predated upon by diurnal hawks.

 Taxonomy

 The genus Coturnix was introduced in 1764 by the French naturalist François Alexandre Pierre de Garsault.
 The type species is the common quail (Coturnix coturnix).
 The genus name is the Latin for the common quail.
 The genus contains six species, of which one, the New Zealand quail (Coturnix novaezelandiae), is now extinct but was described from a living specimen.
 The brown quail (S. ypsilophora), king quail (S. chinensis) and blue quail (S. adansonii), were formerly classified in this genus, but were later reclassified into Synoicus.

-The quails are related to the African spurfowl, jungle bush quail, snowcocks and rock partridges, which together with the species of Coturnix, Synoicus, and a few others make up a clade called Coturnicini, a tribe within the subfamily Pavoninae.
+The quails are related to the African spurfowl, jungle bush quail, snowcocks and rock partridges, which together with the species of Coturnix, Synoicus, and a few others make up a clade called Coturnicini, a tribe within the subfamily Phasianinae.